stopyellingatme/formvana/README.md

  *  - Field defaults built from constructor
  *  - Field groups and Field ordering (group styling)
  *  - Add more form elements for testing
- *  - Find out how to add options to a selection field elegantly
  *
  *  - Clean up functions and code wherever possible :)